SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 ## Fixing mistakes in data organisation

 Let's put this theory into practice!
 If you have not already done so, download the [messy survey data](data/messy_survey_data.xls)
 (as outlined in [Setup section](setup.html#data)).
-We will now clean this data and learn some best practices in the process.
+We will now clean this data and apply the best practices of data organsation in the process.

-Take the messy version of the survey data and open it in a spreadsheet program.
-There are four tabs:
- * Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way in the tabs '2013' and '2014', respectively.
- * Ignore the 'dates' tab for now, we will come back to it later in the lesson.
- * The 'semi-cleaned-combined' tab contains combined data from tabs '2013' and '2014'.
-Reproducing this tab is what the exercise is all about.
-However, we will revisit this tab in [episode on quality assurance and control](spreadsheets-quality-assurance-and-control) and you will see why it is 'semi-clean'.

 > ## Exercise
 >  The goal of this exercise is to create a cleaned data set in a new tab by combining the data from tabs '2013' and